 - Endorsement Verification Form for endorsement area sought

-- Score for Praxis Content Area Exam for endorsement area sought (Be sure to take this test no later than February 1 in order to assure scores are available by March 1)
+- Official score for Praxis Content Area Exam for endorsement area sought (Be sure to take this test no later than 2-5 weeks prior to admission deadline)

 - Personal Statement (use template) Further information about the Personal Statement and guidelines are found on our